Computing Co-ordniator: Mrs C. Burrows

 We have a cross curricular curriculum approach at Ravensmead, Computing therefore is fully integrated into the other areas of the curriculum.
 Pupils have access to a wide variety of computing hardware, including networked computers and iPads.

-The Computing curriculum incorporates Information Commmunication Technology, Programming and a heavy weighting for e-safety, including online safety.
+The Computing curriculum incorporates Information Communication Technology, Programming and a heavy weighting for e-safety, including online safety.
 All aspects, including E-Safety and online safety, are taught as specific lessons, following long term plans and units of work that build on skills each year.
-Online Safety is also given importance through assemblies during the year, often supported by and partially led by our link governor Mr. Ferns.
+Online Safety is also given importance through assemblies during the year, often supported by and partially led by our link governor.
 This work is supported by strong governor links and also through parental involvement through workshops and literature.

 Pupil voice is given through our website, which as a section developed by our ‘Roving Reporters’, who also champion computing in the school and publish weekly to the website.
 Pupils have also helped to develop ‘Our Computer Rules’ which were adopted by the school.

-During the Academic Year 2016-2017, Ravensmead will continue to follow the ENTRUST schemes of work for computing and continue to develop its assessment and recording practices in partnership with ENTRUST.
+During this Academic Year, Ravensmead will continue to follow the ENTRUST schemes of work for computing and continue to develop its assessment and recording practices in partnership with ENTRUST.

 The assessment of pupils learning during the lessons continues to be vital to ensure adequate provision and progression.
 It is recorded on the Computing Trackers for all areas, including E-Safety.
 Outcomes are then is analysed for trends and to support the planning for individual children and to improve overall outcomes in computing.